The Executive J.D. enrollment option

 - Start August 2018

 Law students today graduate to a world of practice that requires a special set of emerging workplace skills beyond technical legal expertise and proficiency in practice.
-Our Executive J.D. adds leadership workshops designed to develop these workplace skills through in-depth case studies of how lawyers have used legal training to coordinate with others and creatively address complex socioeconomic, public policy, and justice system problems.
+Our Executive J.D. adds weekend workshops designed to develop these workplace skills through in-depth case studies of how lawyers have used legal training to coordinate with others and creatively address complex socioeconomic, public policy, and justice system problems.
 In these workshops, you will walk through the decision making processes of lawyers who did things like coordinated a legal community response to a local disaster; pursued a class action lawsuit for consumers; represented a person wrongfully convicted of a crime; or led a state legislative and policy effort to legalize medical marijuana.

 Executive J.D.
 Features